xinzhan/core-services.en/help/interface/cookies/cookies-mc.md

   </tr>
   <tr>
    <td colname="col1"> <p> Usage </p> </td>
    <td colname="col2"> <p>This cookie is set by the customer's domain after the AMCV cookie is set by the client.
-The purpose of this cookie is to allow persistent ID tracking in the 1^st^ party state and is used as a reference ID if the AMCV cookie has expired.
+The purpose of this cookie is to allow persistent ID tracking in the 1st-party state and is used as a reference ID if the AMCV cookie has expired.
 Check AMCV cookie here for more details. </p> </td>
   </tr>
   <tr>
    <td colname="col1"> <p> Location </p> </td>
    <td colname="col2"> <p>CNAME customers only.
-Not applicable for 3^rd^party scenarios.
+Not applicable for 3rd-party scenarios.
 Cookie is stored on your domain, the same domain used by CNAME and your Analytics image request. </p> </td>
   </tr>
   <tr>
    <td colname="col1"> <p> Size </p> </td>